ZHassanQ/Wii-Mod-Guide/README.md

 # Wii-Mod-Guide

 This is a repository contains a guide to how to mod your Nintendo Wii.
-(Guide from Wii.Guide)
+(Guide from Wii.Guide) You will likely required to have a 32GB - 64GB SD Card for best usage.
+You can use a HDD or USB Flash Drive but only for games, if you want to launch apps in the Wii or even mod your Wii it will require an SD Card.

 ## Apps